oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/5-transform-data.md

 ![Screenshot of executing data flow](images/image49_transform_start.png)

-30. Data flow execution status is on the bottom right-side panel.
+30. Our data flow execution status is on the bottom right-side panel.
 Click anywhere on the empty canvas to make it visible.
 Now we need to look at the data.

 ![Screenshot of execution status](images/image50_transform_status.png)

-31. Click on the target table and do the data preview by clicking on small eye icon.
+31. Click on the target table and do the data preview by clicking on the small eye icon.
 Expand the panel to see more.

 ![Screenshot of target data preview](images/image51_transform_datapreview.png)